 The remote patient monitoring device used by patients is unique to each patient and can be customized by the clinical team, which depends on the patients' conditions and their adaption to the technology.
 Remote patient monitoring device is a non-invasive equipment that can acquire, transmit, process and store patient data so that doctors can understand and track patient symptoms.

-There are various remote patient monitoring devices on the market today, including:
+There are various remote patient monitoring devices on the market today, including blood pressure monitor and electronic digital weighing scale.

 1. Blood pressure monitor: